Years of expertise in support of your offshore adventures

-The design
+The Design

-blue water cruising sailboats
+blue water cruising

-Innovation and reliability
+Innovation and Reliability

 Materials, manufacturing techniques, equipment: we remain at the forefront of developments, incorporating only those we have rigorously tested and validated.
 Our priority is to offer our owners the most effective and proven solutions.
 A blue water cruising sailboat, especially one designed for high latitudes, must be uncompromising, so that you can sail with complete peace of mind, whatever the conditions.

-Continuous evolution
+Continuous Evolution

-Guided by the Experience of Our Owners
+Guided by the Experience

-In every corner of the globe
+In Every Corner of the Globe

 Our owners sail to the four corners of the globe, exploring the most varied and demanding destinations, from tropical anchorages to ocean crossings and high latitudes.
 Their sailing experience is invaluable, and we're always ready to listen.
 Their feedback, suggestions and observations - whether on ergonomics, accessibility or the integration of new equipment - feed directly into our thinking and our continuous improvement process.
 As a result, we are constantly upgrading our boats, optimizing them over the course of different vintages.

-Know-how forged by experience
+Know-how Forged by Experience

 Masterful construction